 - You can limit the uploading and downloading file size, and that is very convenient when you are using a metered connection.

-- Based on the severity, you can divide the URL list into three different categories called white, grey, and black.
+- Based on the severity, you can divide the URL list into three categories: white, grey, and black.

 - This tool can even filter images in Google search, and it has prevention against other bypassing.